Vimal-Krishna/vimal-krishna.github.io/about.md

 ## About

 Hi!
-I'm writing this blog to document my experiences with various technology.
+I'm writing this blog to document my experiences with various technologies.
 It may be of use to me or someone else in the future.

 Thanks for stopping by.